 Domestic Violence Legal Service

-The Domestic Violence Legal Service is a specialised legal service for women experiencing domestic violence.
-Its main objective is to inform women of their legal rights and their right to access the services that are available.
+The Domestic Violence Legal Service is a specialist legal service for women experiencing domestic violence.
+Its main objective is to inform women who have experienced violence about their legal rights and to help women obtain access to justice.

 The Domestic Violence Legal Service provides a range of free and confidential legal services including: